Climate of Budapest: Winter

 Winters are variable and unpredictable.
 Westerly winds bring mild oceanic air with highs between 5–10 °C, almost no frost and scattered rain or snow showers.
 Depressions moving in from the Mediterranean can bring snowstorms with 20–40 cm falling in a single day, followed by cold air from Russia.
 Atlantic depressions and south wind can bring unusually warm weather with highs reaching 15 °C even in January.
-The Siberian High brings most years a sunny but very cold period lasting for a week or two with lows in the −15–20 °C range.
+The Siberian High brings some years a sunny but very cold period lasting for a week or two with lows in the −15–20 °C range.
 Anticyclones with centres above Western Europe produce cold inversion fog with no change in day and nighttime temperatures, they stay around or a bit under 0 °C. The fog can last for weeks.
 Mediterranean depressions moving above the inversion fog layer can bring a day or two of freezing rain.